Practical Compositional Fairness: Understanding Fairness in Multi-Component Recommender Systems: Related Work

-\paragraph{Fairness in Ranking} Recently, there have been a few definitions proposed for fairness in the ranking setting as well \cite{zehlike2017fa}; in our work we focus on two recent framings. \cite{DBLP:conf/kdd/SinghJ18} proposes measuring exposure an item or group of items gets depending on what position they fall in a ranking.
-The work offers multiple fairness goals, such as exposure proportional to relevance, but in our usage we build on this notion of exposure to measure group representation throughout a ranked list (as we ignore any label or relevance, this is philosophically closer to the principles of demographic parity above). \cite{DBLP:conf/kdd/BeutelCDQWWHZHC19} focuses on measuring accuracy in a recommender system based on \textit{pairwise comparisons}.
+\textbf{Fairness in Ranking:} Recently, a few definitions have been proposed for fairness in the \textit{ranking} setting \cite{zehlike2017fa}; in our work we focus on two recent framings. \citet{DBLP:conf/kdd/SinghJ18} propose measuring the exposure an item or group of items gets depending on what position they fall in a ranking.
+(Similar metrics were proposed by \citet{biega2018equity}, and further studied by \citet{diaz2020evaluating}.)
+The work offers multiple fairness goals, such as exposure proportional to relevance, but in our usage we build on this notion of exposure to measure group representation throughout a ranked list (as we ignore any label or relevance, this is philosophically closer to the principles of demographic parity above). \citet{DBLP:conf/kdd/BeutelCDQWWHZHC19} focus on measuring accuracy in a recommender system based on \textit{pairwise comparisons}.
 The accuracy of a ranking for a pair of items is defined as the probability that the clicked item is ranked higher than the un-clicked item.
 In this set-up, two items from different groups are used to create a pair, and the difference in accuracy for each group is used as a fairness metric.
 We use this metric to capture fairness in ranking more closely aligned with equal opportunity (as it is measuring accuracy with respect to a label---clicks).
 In Section~\ref{sec:definition}, we will formalize the above two definitions within the same framework.
-For each of the ranking metrics listed, given per-component fairness, we will show conditions where the compositional fairness holds (and counter-examples where it might not hold).
+For each of the ranking metrics, given per-component fairness, we will show conditions where compositional fairness holds (and counter-examples where it might not hold).

-Ranking diversification is a closely related area to ranking fairness.
-Here the goal is to diversify the ranking results to improve user satisfaction \cite{diverse_icml10, diverse_icml08, diverse_www09, diverse_vldb11, diverse_wsdm09, diverse_sigir98}.
-In this paper, we focus on the ranking fairness goal with respect to specified demographic groups.
-In some cases, general-purpose diversification may not align with fairness for certain sub-groups.
+A closely related area to ranking fairness is ranking diversification \cite{diverse_icml10, diverse_icml08, diverse_www09, diverse_vldb11, diverse_wsdm09, diverse_sigir98}, where the goal is to diversify the ranking results to improve user satisfaction.
+In many cases, general-purpose diversification does not align with fairness for certain sub-groups.